 The big Venetian fortress of Fortezza is one of the dominants of the beautiful historical city of Rethymno which is located at the north coast of Crete.
-Despite the fortress was well equipped it did not fulfill its protecting function very successfully.
+Despite the fortress was well equipped it did not fulfill its¬†military protective role¬†very successfully.

 The Fortezza Fortress comes from the 16th century and belongs to the biggest fortresses of the Venetian era in all Greece.
-It stands in the western part of the regional city of Rethymno, on the hill of the rocky bulge called Paleokastro where an acropolis dedicated to the goddess Artemis was standing here during the times of ancient Rethymno.
+It stands in the western part of the regional city of Rethymno, on the rocky hill called Paleokastro where¬†an acropolis dedicated to the goddess Artemis was standing here during the times of ancient Rethymno.

 On the contrary, the inner space of the fortress was well-elaborated and detailed planned.
-We could find accommodation houses for the soldiers, armory, food stores, drink water containers or stables here.
-There were also civil houses inside the fortress as town houses, church or hospital because it was built to be able to protect all the residents of the city in case of a need.
+We could find accommodation houses for the soldiers, armory, food stores, drink water containers or horse stables here.
+There were also civil buildings¬†inside the fortress as town houses, church or hospital because it was built to be able to protect all the residents of the city in case of an emergency.

-The original catholic church was rebuilt into the Sultan Ibrahim Khan Mosque with golden roof during the Turkish rule, but later the small church of St. Catherine was built next to the mosque.
+During the Turkish rule, the original catholic church was rebuilt into the Sultan¬†Ibrahim Khan Mosque with golden roof, but later, the small church of St. Catherine was built next to the mosque.

 Most favourite sights of Crete: Agia Triada (archaeological site), Archaeological Museum Heraklion, Phaistos (archaeological site), Gortyn (archaeological site), Arkadi Monastery, Knossos (archaeological site), Church of Four Martyrs, Fortezza Fortress (Rethymno), Frangokastello Fortress, Spinalonga Fortress, Windmills on Lasithi Plateau